DRAWING OUT THE VOTE

 Where To Get A Peachbutton

 Everyone loves a peachbutton!
-So many people wanted a button that there’s only a few left!
-Buttons (& posters!) were handed out at polling locations, parks, grocery stores, and venues across the state.
-You may be able to get one of the few remaining buttons at the following (while supplies last!):
+Buttons (& posters!) were handed out at polling locations, parks, grocery stores, community centers, and venues across the state.
+Check back here for future button hand-out locations!

 Take a selfie & tag your #peachbutton!

 Creative Action Election Guide

 Interested in creative action?
-Check out our Creative Action Election Guide for more info about ways to support voter turnout and be engaged with the GA election!
-We updated the guide throughout the election season, and it includes helpful tips on approaching voter mobilization more broadly.
+Check out our Creative Action Election Guide for more info about ways to support voter turnout and be engaged with GA elections!
+We updated the guide throughout the 2020-2021 election season, and it includes helpful tips on approaching voter mobilization more broadly.

 Want a digital button?